loic-sharma/flutter_raw_multiview/README.md

 A prototype that renders to multiple views.

-You can [modify the Flutter engine](https://github.com/flutter/flutter/wiki/Compiling-the-engine) to create multiple views back by the same surface:
+You can [modify the Flutter engine](https://github.com/flutter/flutter/wiki/Compiling-the-engine) to create multiple views backed by the same surface:

 ```diff
 diff --git a/lib/ui/window/platform_configuration.cc b/lib/ui/window/platform_configuration.cc